code-pxlmtree/Expected-Points-Added-Analysis/README.md

 The data was imported from the nfl_data_py library which is available on Jupyter Notebook.
 The library can be installed using the command prompt: _pip install nfl_data_py_.

 ### Data Cleaning
 After importing the data.
-I queried for passing and rushing plays that were not null and aggregated by the average passing and rushing epaa.
+I queried for passing and rushing plays that were not null and aggregated by the average passing and rushing epa.
 Code is available in the passing_epa_vs_rushing_epa_ipynb attached to this repository.

 ### 1. Passing EPA vs Rushing EPA